Free will and religion / theology [Verses & Quotes on free will]

 For humanity was not abandoned to its fate.

-Free will and divine teachers…
+Free will according to religious teachers…

 Noah led mankind forward, building an Ark for humanity